suman437/website/README.md

 # ReadMe for Website Project

-This is the readme file for this project
+This is the readme file for this project and it will be updated to occasionally when needed.

-## Adding some Ipsum here
+## A New Section

-There is some changes on the Master branch using the Windows File explorer to manage Git repositories.
+Stuff goes here.